-19 Best Pedestal Fans of 2019 | Reviews & Buyer's Guide - Architecture Lab
+10 Best Pedestal Fans | Reviews + Guide

 - BEAT THE SUMMER HEAT – If you live in the heat...

+If you’re looking for a budget-friendly pedestal fan, the Lasko 2521 is going to be a suitable model for you.
+This 16-inch of 90-degree oscillating fan will provide you with the right amount of comfort when placed in a small to medium-sized home or office room.
+It comes with an easy-grip rotary control and three-speed settings.

-Moreover, it doesn’t produce any loud, disturbing sounds so you won’t have to fear about it getting in the way of your sleep.
-The adjustable height feature is an added benefit for using this highly efficient pedestal fan as you can adjust it up to 47-inches.
+Moreover, it doesn’t produce any loud, disturbing sounds so you won’t have to fear it getting in the way of your sleep.
+The adjustable height feature is an added benefit for using this highly efficient pedestal fan as you can adjust it up to 47 inches.
 Just like the other Lasko fans, this 2521 also features a patented safety fuse plug.

 - Reasonably good amount of airflow